Why are Healing Arts practitioners not allowed to heal?

 Is healing better than relaxing?
-Is therapeutic massage more effective than relaxing massage?
-The problem again is that we are dealing with words that can be interpreted in many ways.
+Is a ‘therapeutic massage’ more effective than a ‘relaxing massage’?
+Again we are confronted with the issue that we are dealing with words which can be interpreted in many ways.

-Let’s switch for a moment to another word which we all use a lot and which does not have one specific meaning either: ‘Love’.
+Let’s switch for a moment to another word which we all use a lot and which also doesn’t have only one specific meaning either: ‘Love’.
 You can love your spouse, your baby, your job, your country, your cup of coffee in the morning, your new hunting rifle, your car, or God.

-Obviously these are all very different emotions which are all expressed by one ambiguous word.
+Obviously these are all very different sentiments which are all expressed by one very ambiguous word.

 When one party’s love can be the other party’s hate

 All throughout history people have been fighting wars in the name of their love to their country, their God, or their opinions.
 For many of us, this does not seem very loving at all.

 It is obvious that love in its many shades can be expressed in gentle, sweet ways or in brutal and violent ways.
 Some cultures have several words for ‘love’ like the Greeks.
 They can pinpoint a little better what they are talking about when they use the word ‘love’.